 Never Leave Your Wet Suit in a Bag

 We’ve all made this mistake before.
 You spent a long day at the beach and threw on something dry before hitting the bar, but you left your swim trunks in a plastic bag.
 In those few hours that you were knocking back Mai Tais, your swim trunks probably already started growing mildew, especially if you left them baking in the hot car like we’ve done one too many times.
-But, sometimes after getting home from a day on the water, the last thing you want to do is laundry.
+Then, sometimes after getting home from a day on the water, the last thing you want to do is laundry.
 We totally get it.
 But your swimsuit will be looking crusty and faded before you know it if you let this gross mildew hang around.
 Rinse your suit off or let it soak in cold water for a little while until you’re ready to wash it.
 And if you have to toss it in a bag after the beach, treat yourself to a mesh bag that can help the suit air dry without getting nasty.

 Keep Your Men’s Swim Trunks Looking Their Best

 If you’re going to invest in a quality pair of men’s swim trunks, make sure you care for your investment.
 Take the time to pretreat and properly wash your swim gear so you’re not showing up to the beach looking like your trunks just time traveled from the 1990s—and not in, like, a cool vintage way.
+Have a pair that's too far gone and in need of a replacement?
+Start right with a new pair of swim trunks from Southern Tide.